Concordant Version: The Concordant Greek Text

 Several years of research resulted in a Greek text which gives the readings of the three most ancient codices: Alexandrinus, Vaticanus, and Sinaiticus, generally referred to as A, B, and the Hebrew letter Aleph (which the CPC designates as s), and readings from other sources.
-The CPC decided to base its comparisons on Weymouth's RESULTANT GREEK TESTAMENT.
+The CPC decided to base its comparisons on Weymouth's Resultant Greek Text.
 Richard Francis Weymouth based his text on editors of the nineteenth century: Lachmann, Tregelles, Tischendorf, Lightfoot, Weiss, Alford, Ellicott, Stockmeyer & Riggenbach, the Revisers, and Westcott & Hort.
 Weymouth's apparatus was also consulted which gives the results of Stunica, Erasmus, Stephens, Elziver and Scrivener.

-The work was done as follows: Photographic facsimiles of each of the ancient manuscripts were compared with a copy of the text of Weymouth's THE RESULTANT GREEK TESTAMENT, and every variation was noted in it.
-Then another copy of Weymouth’s text was cut up and pasted, line for line, on large sheets of paper which were bound together as a book.
+The work was done as follows: Photographic facsimiles of each of the ancient manuscripts were compared with a copy of the text of Weymouth's The Resultant Greek Testament, and every variation was noted in it.
+Then another copy of Weymouth's text was cut up and pasted, line for line, on large sheets of paper which were bound together as a book.
 Space was left between each line, so that all the variations could be entered in place, above the words.
-If another reading was preferred instead of Weymouth’s, the notation above the line was changed accordingly.
-The principles on which this text was constructed are explained in the Introduction to the CONCORDANT GREEK TEXT.
+If another reading was preferred instead of Weymouth's, the notation above the line was changed accordingly.
+The principles on which this text was constructed are explained in the introduction to the Concordant Greek Text.
 This volume of the Concordant Library contains every word and letter of A, B, s, Codex Vaticanus 2066 (046) for the Apocalypse, and some recently discovered fragments of Papyri.
 Variant readings in these manuscripts are shown in the Greek text, referred to as the super-linear.
 A uniform, hyper-literal word-for-word English sub-linear translation is given below the Greek text.
 The Greek text is printed in the ancient uncial letters as found in the most ancient manuscripts.

 The edition of the CLNT printed in 1966 reflects significant revision work and minor original translation work by Herman Rocke and Dean Hough.
 The 1976 edition, which is the current edition, contains further refinements.